Krazete/sgm/README.md

 ### Sort

-The website allows you to sort fighters by in-game options like alphabetically or based on fighter score, element, or tier.
+The website allows you to sort fighters by in-game options like alphabetically or based on Fighter Score, element, or tier.
 The game's energy and level sorting options have not been included since they are not useful in this context.
 You can additionally sort by attack, health, offense rating, and defense rating.
 The rating sort options only appear when the rating system is enabled.